 Q: In those moments is he trying to communicate anything with me, or more simply and directly let me know that he is present?

 Sometimes both.
 Sometimes one or the other.
-Mostly the dead have a need to reach to their loved ones because the loved one’s sadness finds them and draws the dead back to comfort and reassure that there is no separation.
+Mostly the dead have a need to reach out to their loved ones because the loved one’s sadness finds them and draws the dead back to comfort and reassure that there is no separation.
 They are not gone, they are just in a form that you don’t understand and can’t see without training.
 So there is a strong need on the dead person’s part to connect powerfully to help the grieving overcome their sadness.
 Unfortunately, because most people are so clogged up, when the dead do this, it can actually cause more grief.

 Q: What happens to us after we die?

 There is a dispersion of energy upon the release of death.
 What’s confusing for people is that there’s a tendency to believe that the dead go somewhere else—to heaven, to hell, up in the air, etc. And they don’t go anywhere else.
 They are all still here.
 We breathe them in and out with every breath we take.
-God consciousness is here.
-Life and death are here; not some far away place, not up in the stars, but right here.
+God-consciousness is here.
+Life and death are here; not some faraway place, not up in the stars, but right here.
 There is so much misunderstanding around death and what it means to be in the present, and why certain cultures have revered their ancestors.
 But quite simply, what happens when we die is we change from physical form to pure spiritual God connection.
 And that happens right here.

 Q: Does that person, when he or she dies, stay as that person?

 For a period of time, the consciousness remains intact as a particular identity.
-But fairly soon it becomes part of the all that is.
-This is where God consciousness also becomes very literal in the all that is.
-All that is living, all that has passed on, is all that is, is God consciousness.
+But fairly soon it becomes part of the All That Is.
+This is where God-consciousness also becomes very literal in the All That Is.
+All that is living, all that has passed on, is all that is, is God-consciousness.